Skip to definition.

 - delirious, frantic, mad, unrestrained

-Verb: excite ik'sIt
+Verb: excite ik'sIt or ek'sIt

 1. Arouse or elicit a feeling

-3. Stir feelings in
+3. Arouse feelings in

-"excite the audience"
+"excite the audience";

 - stimulate, stir

-- arouse, sex, turn on, wind up
+- arouse, turn on, wind up

 7. Raise to a higher energy level

-"excite the atoms"
+"excite the atoms";

 - energize, energise [Brit]